Oxford University Student Union: Rashmi Samant

 In 2021, Rashmi Samant, pursuing MSc in Energy Systems at Linacre College, became the first Indian president-elect of Oxford SU.
 Shortly, several Oxford societies condemned her social media posts for displaying racially insensitive, anti-Semitic, and transphobic sentiments and asked her to resign; Samant apologised, and, facing multiple successful no-confidence motions at individual colleges, did resign.

-Afterwards, Abhijit Sarkar, a postdoctoral scholar of history of S. Asia at New College, posted a photo of Samant's parents framed with the slogan of Jai Shri Ram — that has been increasingly used in India, as a nationalistic war-cry to perpetrate communal violence — and claimed them to be celebrating the destruction of a mosque in India; Sarkar also claimed Samant's alumna institution in India to be a hotbed of Islamophobic far-right forces.
+Afterwards, Abhijit Sarkar, a postdoctoral scholar of history of S. Asia at New College, who has a history of social media outbursts posted a photo of Samant's parents framed with the slogan of Jai Shri Ram that has been used in India, as a nationalistic war-cry.
+Sarkar also claimed Samant's alumna institution in India to be a hotbed of Islamophobic far-right forces.
 Samant has since alleged that she was "cyber-lynched" into resigning, and that her critics were motivated by racism.
 The Hindu Nationalist Bharatiya Janata Party demanded that the university probe into the anti-Hindu atmosphere; Indian Minister of External Affairs S. Jaishankar supported Samant and even promised to raise the issue with his British counterparts, if required.

 The Oxford Hindu, Indian, and South Asian societies dismissed Samant's allegations as part of a "misleading narrative", that fed into the "fundamentally exclusionary and discriminatory" nature of Hindutva.
 An Indian-origin Hindu student went on to win the by-election.